See what your $15 buys

 Process compliance — did the board follow the required procedural steps?

 - No documented prior warning.Bylaw 28.6 of Frontier Condos requires a written warning notice of the bylaw violation before any sanction is imposed.
-The letter references a “first Warning Notice issued on January 14, 2026” but the buyer has not been able to locate any such warning, and the corporation has not produced it on request.
-If no warning exists, the second-offence categorization fails and the fine cap would drop to $500.
+The letter references a “first Warning Notice issued on January 14, 2026” but the owner has not been able to locate any such warning, and the corporation has not produced it on request.
+If no warning exists, the second-offence categorization fails and the fine cap drops to $500.

-Respond to the board in writing.
-The procedural defects identified are well-founded and well-documented.
-Most corporations, when presented with a written response citing specific CPR provisions, amend or withdraw the notice rather than defending it at the CDRT.
-If the board declines to amend after your response, a CDRT application has a strong procedural foundation.
-Filing fee: $150.
+The procedural defects are well-founded and well-documented and map directly to the CDRT's s.7(b) framework.
+Most corporations, when presented with a written response that frames issues in substantial-compliance + prejudice terms, amend or withdraw the notice rather than defending it at the tribunal.
+If the board declines to amend, a CDRT application has a strong procedural foundation.
+CDRT filing fee: $150 to start.

 Draft response (adapt before sending)